The Todd-Coxeter Algorithm for Semigroups and Monoids: Performance comparison

 \subsection{Finitely presented groups}

-In this section we provide some timings for enumerations of some group presentations using \libsemigroups, GAP~\cite{GAP4}, and ACE~\cite{Havas1999aa}.
-It might be worth noting that \libsemigroups contains no optimizations whatsoever for group presentations, and that when run in \libsemigroups each of the presentations given in this section has: an explicit generator $e$ for the identity; an explicit generator $a ^ {-1}$ for the inverse of each generator $a$ that is not of order $2$; the relations $ea = ae = a$ for every generator $a$; the relations $a a ^{-1} = a ^ {-1} a = e$ for every generator $a$.
+In this section we provide some comparison of the performance of \libsemigroups, GAP~\cite{GAP4}, and ACE~\cite{Havas1999aa} when applied to group presentations.
+It might be worth noting that \libsemigroups contains no optimizations whatsoever for group presentations, and that when run in \libsemigroups each of the presentations given in this section has: an explicit generator $a ^ {-1}$ for the inverse of each generator $a$ that is not of order $2$; the relations $a a ^{-1} = a ^ {-1} a = e$ for every generator $a$.
 The version of Todd-Coxeter in GAP~\cite{GAP4} is largely written in C, and is specific to group presentations; similarly, ACE~\cite{Havas1999aa} is written in C and is specific to groups also.
 As such it is not surprising that the performance of \libsemigroups is generally worse that both ACE~\cite{Havas1999aa} and GAP~\cite{GAP4} when applied to a group presentation.
 There are still some cases where \libsemigroups is faster than GAP~\cite{GAP4}; see \cref{table-ace}.
-This is also probably not surprising given that computing almost anything about a finitely presented group is undecidable in general.